 He later joined Scottish Church College at the University of Calcutta and passed his B.A. in 1918 in philosophy.
 Bose went to England in 1919 with a determination that he would appear in the Civil Services (ICS) examination.
 There he studied in Fitzwilliam College, Cambridge and came fourth in ICS examination but refused to work for British Government and resigned from civil service job.
 He wrote Only on the soil of sacrifice and suffering can we raise our national edifice.

 He came back to India and started the Swaraj newspaper.
 Bose was elected the President of All India Youth Congress and was also elected as mayor of Calcutta but was arrested and sent to prison in a roundup of nationalists in 1925.

 After release from prison Bose became general secretary of the Congress party A little later, Bose was again arrested and jailed for civil disobedience; this time he emerged to become Mayor of Calcutta.
-Bose traveled in Europe, visiting Indian students and European politicians, including Benito Mussolini and wrote his first book The Indian Struggle which was banned by British government out of fears that it would encourage unrest.
+Bose traveled in Europe, visiting Indian students and European politicians, including Benito Mussolini, and wrote his first book The Indian Struggle which was banned by the British government out of fears that it would encourage unrest.

 Subhas Chandra Bose became the Congress President in 1938 and stood for unqualified Swaraj (self-governance), including the use of force against the British.
-Mahatma Gandhi who opposed Bose in every move.
+Mahatma Gandhi opposed Bose in every move.
 Bose attempted to maintain unity, but Gandhi advised Bose to form his own cabinet.
-Due to Gandhi move, Bose found himself forced to resign from the Congress presidency.
+Due to Gandhi’s move, Bose found himself forced to resign from the Congress presidency.

 Bose organized the All India Forward Bloc a faction within the Indian National Congress and attended rallies everywhere, despite his clear dislike for British subjugation, he was deeply impressed by their methodical and systematic approach and their steadfastly disciplinarian outlook towards life.